pantheon-systems/documentation/source/docs/articles/organizations/change-management.md

 ## Managing People
 Each user in the Organization is assigned a role when they are invited to join, and the role is assigned by the user who invites them.
 Roles have predefined permissions that vary depending on which Dashboard you are in (Site or Organization).
-The procedures below can be performed at the **Organization Dashboard's People Tab** by **Administrators** of the organization.
+The procedures below can be performed at the **Organization Dashboard's People Tab** by Administrators of the Organization.

 ### Add a New User